cserl-iitb/bootcamp2022/application_software/README.md

-Placeholder for application software track (development of a simple web server).
+Welcome to the application software track of the bootcamp.
+In the next few weeks, we will be developing a working web server from scratch in C/C++.
+Please follow the weekly exercises in this folder in order.